mtumilowicz/terraform-basics-modules-workshop/README.md

         * when upgrading between versions
         * when you want to rename a resource without recreating it
         * when you want to stop managing but don't want to destroy
+    * What happens when terraform.tfstate is removed?
+      * terraform doesn't recreate the terraform tfstate file itself automatically.
+      * You can use terraform import to manually recreate the terraform.tfstate.
 * dependency lock file
 * providers
   * go to hidden files: .terraform providers ... and find binary of the provider